hdl-util/sdram-controller/README.md

 ## Why?

-The commonly used Intel `altera_avalon_new_sdram_controller` is proprietary and not free for Quartus Lite users.
-The code in this repository lets you control an SDRAM chip without purchasing a license from Intel or anyone else.
-Now, Quartus Prime Lite users can freely make their own designs!
+The code in this repository lets you control an SDRAM chip without licensing IP from anyone.

 ## Usage